One of the most common questions I receive from my female clients and readers is, “Are there any GOOD men out there?!”

 That’s not to say we shouldn’t expect open lines of communication with a potential partner, but the first few months of dating are about getting to know someone.
 It’s not really the time to lay all of your weaknesses and failed relationships out on the table or expect instant exclusivity from someone you just met.

 On that note, a man who immediately wants to know about how you broke up with your last boyfriend or husband is likely either a manipulator or has self-esteem issues (besides, who wants that kind of negative energy flowing on the first few dates?)

-If you feel hypersensitive after meeting someone new, it might be a sign that you have some more self-work to do.
-However, if you want to date, then do so, but don’t expect to strike gold (or a committed relationship) right away…and definitely don’t hold a new person accountable for your happiness and sense of security.
+If you feel hypersensitive after meeting someone new, it might be a sign that you have some more healing to do.
+However, if you want to date, then you can give it a whirl, but don’t expect to strike gold (or a committed relationship) right away…and definitely don’t hold a new person accountable for your happiness and sense of security.

 2. Accept the wrong men.

 Not so long ago, I believed that I attracted men who wanted to take advantage of me.
 What I later discovered is that the problem wasn’t that I was attracting the wrong men, but that I was accepting them.

 Does that mean I deserved to be treated as an afterthought or that I was just asking for manipulation?

 It means that in spite of knowing what I didn’t want in a relationship, I swept deal-breakers under the rug, somehow expecting things would work themselves out – all because I felt a sense of connection or attraction.